 If you need hospital or skilled nursing care, you’ll have to pay the first $1,364 in costs (your deductible) before Medicare will start paying anything.
 Once you've satisfied the deductible, the first 60 days in the hospital (or 20 days in skilled nursing care) are free.
 If you still need inpatient care after that, you will be responsible for the following copays.

 Medicare can be quite expensive for those on disability who aren’t fully insured, but if you are eligible to be a Qualified Medicare Beneficiary (QMB) because of low-income, a Medicare Savings Program will pay your Part A premium, and possibly other costs as well.

 Part B pays for doctor's visits.
 Most people pay a Part B premium of $135.50 each month.
 But some people who have been on Medicare for several years will pay slightly less if their Social Security checks are low (due to a hold harmless provision).
 And some people will pay more.
 If your adjusted gross income is over $85,000 (or $170,000 for a couple), the monthly premium can be over $400.

 The Part B deductible for 2019 is $185 per year.
 Again, if you have low income, there are various programs that can pay your Part B premium and deductible, called Medicare Savings Programs (funded by Medicaid).

 Part D premiums vary depending on the plan you choose.
 The maximum Part D deductible for 2019 is $415 per year (though some plans waive the deductible).

 There are subsidies available to pay for Part D for those with low income (called Extra Help).
 See Nolo’s article on Extra Help for Part D for when you are eligible.

-For more details on the 2018 costs of Medicare and Medigap plans, see Nolo’s article on Medicare premiums, deductibles, and copays in 2018.
+For more details on the 2019 costs of Medicare, see Nolo’s article on Medicare premiums, deductibles, and copays in 2019.